syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 {% previewsample "page.domainurl/code-snippet/ribbon/footer-items-cs1" %}

-## Show/Hide backstage
+## Show/hide backstage

-You can open/close the ribbon backstage menu programmatically by using `showBackstage` and `hideBackstage` methods.
+You can open/close the ribbon backstage view programmatically by using `showBackstage` and `hideBackstage` methods.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}